 It’s always been our dream

 Just kidding.
-None of that actually happens (–as long as no one is there to hear it).
+None of that actually happens.
 But I recommend sneaking those lyrics into a job interview.
 If the situation allows, of course.
+(But please don’t.)

 Anyways, my job starts at 9:30 am and goes until 5:30 pm with no overtime expected of me in most general cases (although I can’t say the same for my Japanese counterparts).
 I have one hour for a lunch break, during which I normally go out for a walk to stretch my legs and get a bit of exercise in.